-Places to store BASH settings
+Places to store BASH settings for interactive work in shell

-- /etc/bash.bashrc System wide BASH settings can be overridden by user's configuration - ~/.bashrc File is loaded each time user creates new session (typically opens new terminal window) - ~/.bash_profile Used specifically (not in every system) when user is using remote connection (e.g. SSH) user can have different settings for local and remote work - /etc/profile System wide profile file can be overridden by user's configuration - ~/.profile Settings loaded when user logs-in (mainly for language settings), sometimes used by remote connections - Note: BASH scripts are non-interactive shells they do not read settings above there are no aliases, ... but they inherit some settings (PATH, language, ...) and they can read global variables
+- /etc/bash.bashrc System wide BASH settings can be overridden by user's configuration - ~/.bashrc File is loaded each time user creates new session (typically opens new terminal window) - ~/.bash_profile Used specifically (not in every system) when user is using remote connection (e.g. SSH) user can have different settings for local and remote work - /etc/profile System wide profile file can be overridden by user's configuration - ~/.profile Settings loaded when user logs-in (mainly for language settings), sometimes used by remote connections - Note: BASH scripts are non-interactive shells they do not read settings above there are no aliases etc., but they inherit some settings (PATH, language, ...) and they can read global (not local) variables